Keeping It Real Art Critics: Reception

 Ever since the publication of KIRAC Ep.1 “Indignation at De Appel”, KIRAC has both been a topic of controversy and the subject of praise.
 In 2016, KIRAC was rejected funding by the Mondriaan Fonds, although the institution recognized the “necessity and artistic relevance” of the KIRAC discourse.
 The next year, however, funding was granted.

-In 2018, the cancellation of a discussion about KIRAC Ep.12 at the Rietveld Academy made (inter)national headlines.
+In 2018, the cancellation of a discussion about KIRAC Ep.13 at the Rietveld Academy made (inter)national headlines.
 The academy’s decision to withdraw the invitation was made after some outrage had arisen among its students at the announcement.
 Their opposition was particularly directed at Kate Sinha, who had written critically about Beatrix Ruf, curator of the Stedelijk Museum Amsterdam, and had illustrated her criticism with the example of a Zanele Muholi exhibition “where the audience was expected to be interested in the lazy works of a spoiled brat, only because she is South-African, lesbian and black.”
 The disinvitation was finally overturned and a new discussion was organized on the topic of the cancellation of the initial event.
 This discussion became the subject of KIRAC Ep.13.

-During the first four years of their appearance, KIRAC episodes have reached more than 600.000 views on YouTube.
+As of 2023, KIRAC episodes have reached more than 1.250.000 views on YouTube.